-Parental PTSD: Parents completed the International Trauma Questionnaire (ITQ: Cloitre et al., 2018) which is a self-report measure of ICD-11 PTSD symptoms.
+Parental posttraumatic stress: Parents completed the International Trauma Questionnaire (ITQ: Cloitre et al., 2018) which is a self-report measure of ICD-11 PTSD and Complex PTSD (CPTSD).
 Participants were instructed to complete the ITQ thinking about their most distressing war-related stressor.
-Six items measure PTSD symptoms using a five-point Likert scale ranging from 0 (‘Not at all’) to 4 (‘Extremely’), and a symptom is considered present based on a response of > 2 (‘Moderately’).
-Diagnostic requirements for PTSD include exposure to a war-related stressor, one symptom from each PTSD cluster, and presence of functional impairment associated with these symptoms.
-The internal reliability of the PTSD (α = .83) scale scores in this sample were satisfactory.
+There are 12 items items measuring PTSD/CPTSD symptoms using a five-point Likert scale ranging from 0 (‘Not at all’) to 4 (‘Extremely’), and a symptom is considered present based on a response of > 2 (‘Moderately’).
+Provisional diagnostic status for either PTSD or CPTSD include exposure to a war-related stressor, one symptom from each PTSD cluster of reexperiencing in the here and now, avoidance, and sense of current threat, and presence of functional impairment associated with these symptoms.
+The internal consistency of the PTSD (α = .83) scale scores in this sample was satisfactory.

 Analytic plan

-Descriptive statistics were using to report the severity of posttraumatic stress symptoms and the number of spheres of psychosocial functioning impaired in pre-schoolers and school-age children.
-An independent samples t-test was used to determine the difference in the mean number of spheres of psychosocial functioning affected between the children with PTSD and without PTSD for both age groups.
+Descriptive statistics were used to report the severity of posttraumatic stress symptoms and the number of spheres of psychosocial functioning impaired in pre-schoolers and school-age children.
+An independent samples t-test was used to determine the difference in the mean number of spheres of psychosocial functioning affected between the children with provisional PTSD and without for both age groups.

-Next, in a series of univariate logistic regressions, probable PTSD status was regressed on the following predictor variables: child age (range 3 – 17), sex (0 = females; 1 = males), milestones development delay (e.g. history of delay in speech development or motor skills in child) (0 = no, 1 = yes), parent-reported history of child emotional and behavioral disorders (0 = no, 1 = yes), living in the west of Ukraine before war onset (0 = no, 1 = yes), forced displacement to another part of Ukraine (0 = no, 1 = yes), forced displacement abroad (0 = no, 1 = yes), number of children in household (range 1–5), having a parent affiliated with emergency services or army (0 = no, 1 = yes), parent married or living with a partner (0 = no, 1 = yes), parent having education of a degree or above level (0 = no, 1 = yes), parent unemployed due to war (0 = no, 1 = yes), parent probable PTSD (0 = no, 1 = yes), parental mean changes in depression, anxiety, alcohol consumption, and loneliness.
+Next, in a series of univariate logistic regressions, provisional PTSD status was regressed on the following predictor variables: child age (range 3 – 17), sex (0 = females; 1 = males), milestones development delay (e.g. history of delay in speech development or motor skills in child) (0 = no, 1 = yes), parent-reported history of child emotional and behavioral disorders (0 = no, 1 = yes), living in the west of Ukraine before war onset (0 = no, 1 = yes), forced displacement to another part of Ukraine (0 = no, 1 = yes), forced displacement abroad (0 = no, 1 = yes), number of children in the household (range 1–5), having a parent affiliated with emergency services or army (0 = no, 1 = yes), parent married or living with a partner (0 = no, 1 = yes), parent having education of a university undergraduate degree or higher (0 = no, 1 = yes), parent unemployed due to war (0 = no, 1 = yes), parent provisional PTSD status (0 = no, 1 = yes), and parental mean changes in depression, anxiety, alcohol consumption, and loneliness.
 Unadjusted associations are reported as odds ratios (OR).
-Finally, probable PTSD status was simultaneously regressed on all predictor variables to estimate the adjusted, or unique, associations.
+Finally, provisional PTSD status was simultaneously regressed on all predictor variables to estimate the adjusted, or unique, associations.
 These are reported as adjusted ORs (AOR).

 Results

-Among children aged 3-6 (n = 302), 49.7% (n = 150) were directly or indirectly exposed to war-related traumatic events based on caregivers’ reports.
-The mean CATS total score for was 10.45 (SD = 7.87; Mdn = 8.00) with a range from 0 to 42.
-In total, 18.5% (n = 56) of the sample met DSM-5 criteria for PTSD.
+Among children aged 3-6 years (n = 302), 49.7% (n = 150) were directly or indirectly exposed to war-related traumatic events based on caregivers’ reports.
+The mean CATS total score was 10.45 (SD = 7.87; Mdn = 8.00) with a range from 0 to 42.
+In total, 17.5% (n = 53) of the sample met DSM-5 criteria for PTSD.
 The mean number of psychosocial spheres affected was 2.05 (SD = 1.41; Mdn = 2.00, range = 0 - 4).
-Compared to children without PTSD (M = 1.83, SD = 1.36), children with probable PTSD (M = 3.05, SD = 1.18) reported a significantly higher number of spheres of psychosocial functioning impaired (t(300) = 6.22, p = .001), and the effect size was ‘large’ (Cohen’s d = 0.96).
+Compared to children who did not meet criteria for PTSD (M = 1.80, SD = 1.37), children with provisional PTSD (M = 3.23, SD = .95) reported a significantly higher number of spheres of psychosocial functioning impairment (t(300) = 7.19, p = .001), and the effect size was ‘large’ (Cohen’s d = 1.21).